Recently I picked up a multi-rotor drone to carry my HD camera.

 –Ed

 As Abraham Lincoln once said, “If your only tool is a hammer, everything looks like a nail.”
 Okay, it might not have been Lincoln– maybe Socrates.
-But what he meant was this: you have a cool toy.
+But what he meant was this: you have a cool video tool.
 It may not be the best tool for the job, but you’re so excited about it that you use it anyway.
 With boring results.

 Which brings me to some general guidelines for using cool video tools the best way possible: